SharpGenTools/SharpGenTools/docs/getting-started.rst

 .. note::

     The default mapping does not support mapping free functions.
-To map free functions, see the :doc:`custom-mapping` tutorial.
+To map free functions, see the :doc:`/custom-mapping` tutorial.